-Milandes accommodates many birds of prey, including buzzards, falcons and barn owls.
-After touring the château and grounds we shall attend a Birds of Prey Show, presented by two falconers in the gardens in front of the castle.
+Milandes accommodates many birds of prey including buzzards, falcons and barn owls.
+Before touring the château and grounds we shall attend a Birds of Prey Show, presented by two falconers in the gardens in front of the castle.
 (Overnight Sarlat) B

 - Grottes de Cougnac

 - Lunch at Hotel La Garissade, Labastide-Murat

 This morning we drive to two fascinating caves at the Grottes de Cougnac, one of which is important for its geology and the other for its fine paintings.
 You will see mammoth, ibex, human figures and three megaloceros (reindeer with huge antlers).
 Many of the painted forms take advantage of the natural shapes of the cave wall that may possibly even have suggested them.
 Some of the stalagmites and stalactites in the cave were deliberately broken at the time the paintings were executed.
 This suggests that the paintings were to be viewed from the other side of the chamber.